rishabh7823/advanced-DCDC/README.md

 * usually a tree

 ### Routing
-* Implement the intarconnect using the available metal layer
+* Implement the interconnect using the available metal layer
-* The first one is made by titium and other are aluminium
+* The first one is made by titanium and other are aluminium
 * metal tracks form a routing grid
 * Routing grid is huge
-* Divid and conque
+* Divide and conquer
 * Global Routing : Generates routing guides
 * Detailed Routing : Uses the routing guides to implement the actual wiring